-This part of ISO 20677 allows for a spectrally-based PCS to be defined for DToBx/BToDx tags using a spectralPCS signature field in the profile header.
-The use of DToBx/BToDx tags for colorimetric processing has been deprecated in this part of ISO 20677.
+This document allows for a spectrally-based PCS to be defined for DToBx/BToDx tags using a spectralPCS signature field in the profile header.
+The use of DToBx/BToDx tags for colorimetric processing has been deprecated in this document.
 Additional header fields are also added to allow specification of spectral information used by the profile.